LiuYuancheng/Braccio_plus_robot_arm_control/SmartRobot.md

 We provide 2 demos to show how the robot system works interact with people and environment.

-##### **Demo 1: Detect human and show arm control**
+##### Demo 1: Detect human and show arm control

-The robot will detect whether there is a people watching it, if it detect human is watching it, it will wave its hands to attract the people's attention, grab a small box next to it and handle over to the people.
+The robot will detect whether someone is watching it.
+If it identifies human is watching it, it will wave its hands to attract the people's attention, then try to grab a small box next to it and handle over the box to people.

 **Video link of the demo 1** : [watch demo1 on YouTube](https://www.youtube.com/watch?v=Wa1tdIXH6zc)